guidogagl/IoT/README.md

 Now you can start the simulation ( please check the speed limit is set at 100% before ).

-To interact with the application follow the instruction listed after running in another shell the script:
+To interact with the application follow the instructions shown after running in another shell the script:
 ```shell
 $ cd ~/contiki-ng/project
 $ sh run_client.sh